-Following the success of our blog ‘Limited company myth buster’, we are delighted to present second instalment of the series.
-We continue to debunk the most commonly-held myths about setting up and running a limited company in the UK.
+Following the success of our blog ‘Limited company myth buster’, we are delighted to present the second installment of the series.
+We continue to debunk the most commonly held myths about setting up and running a limited company in the UK.

-For many years we have been passionate about providing cost effective and simple company formation and in this time we have uncovered a great deal of limited company myths, many of which put people off setting up a limited company and taking advantage of the benefits available.
+We have been passionate about providing simple, cost-effective company formation for many years now.
+In that time, we have uncovered a great deal of limited company myths, many of which discourage people from setting up a limited company and taking advantage of the benefits available.

-If you missed the first instalment of this series, check it out here – ‘Limited company myth buster’.
+If you missed the first installment of this series, check it out here – ‘Limited company myth buster’.

 Myth #1 – A company that has not traded is not required to file confirmation statements or accounts

 All private limited companies, whether trading (active) or not trading (dormant), must file an annual confirmation statement and annual accounts.

 If your company has never traded or has had no significant transactions in the accounting year, it can be classified as dormant and you will only require preparing and filing dormant accounts and a confirmation statement at Companies House every year.